Morsmalleo/AhMyth/.github/ISSUE_TEMPLATE/server-bug-report.md

 A clear and concise description of what you expected to happen.

 ## **Logs**
-Always add the error logs to help explain your problem.
+Always post the logs files found at `AhMyth/Logs` to help us determine the problem further.
 ## **Server Issue**
 **please complete the following information:**
  - OS: [e.g. Linux, Mac OS-X]